projetmooc/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 Operators and Functions
 ~~~~~~~~~~~~~~~~~~~~~~~

-As expected, the normal operators apply (with normal order of operations):
+The normal operators apply (with normal order of operations):
 ``+ - * / ^``.
 Also provided is a special "parallel resistors" operator given
 by ``||``.
 For example, an input of ``1 || 2`` would represent the resistance
 of a pair of parallel resistors (of resistance 1 and 2 ohms), evaluating to 2/3